jermp/tongrams/README.md

 **NEWS: check the language model estimation library [here](https://github.com/jermp/tongrams_estimation)!**

-`tongrams` is a C++ library implementing the compressed data structures described in the paper [*Efficient Data Structures for Massive N-Gram Datasets*](http://pages.di.unipi.it/pibiri/papers/SIGIR17.pdf), by Giulio Ermanno Pibiri and Rossano Venturini, published in ACM SIGIR 2017 [1].
-The proposed data structures can be used to map *N*-grams to their corresponding (integer) frequency counts or to (floating point) probabilities and backoffs for backoff-interpolated [Knenser-Ney](https://en.wikipedia.org/wiki/Kneser%E2%80%93Ney_smoothing) models.
+`tongrams` is a C++ library to index and query large language models in compressed space.
+It is the result of some research papers [1,2] by Giulio Ermanno Pibiri and Rossano Venturini.

+More specifically, the implemented data structures can be used to map *N*-grams to their corresponding (integer) frequency counts or to (floating point) probabilities and backoffs for backoff-interpolated [Knenser-Ney](https://en.wikipedia.org/wiki/Kneser%E2%80%93Ney_smoothing) models.

-The library features a compressed trie data structure in which *N*-grams are assigned integer identifiers (IDs) and compressed with *Elias-Fano* (Subsection 3.1 of [1]) as to support efficient searches within compressed space.
-The *context-based remapping* of such identifiers (Subsection 3.2 of [1]) permits to encode a word following a context of fixed length _k_, i.e., its preceding _k_ words, with an integer whose value is bounded by the number of words that follow such context and _not_ by the size of the whole vocabulary (number of uni-grams).
+The library features a compressed trie data structure in which *N*-grams are assigned integer identifiers (IDs) and compressed with *Elias-Fano* as to support efficient searches within compressed space.
+The *context-based remapping* of such identifiers permits to encode a word following a context of fixed length _k_, i.e., its preceding _k_ words, with an integer whose value is bounded by the number of words that follow such context and _not_ by the size of the whole vocabulary (number of uni-grams).
-Additionally to the trie data structure, the library allows to build models based on *minimal perfect hashing* (MPH), for constant-time retrieval (Section 4 of [1]).
+Additionally to the trie data structure, the library allows to build models based on *minimal perfect hashing* (MPH), for constant-time retrieval.

 When used to store frequency counts, the data structures support a `lookup()` operation that returns the number of occurrences of the specified *N*-gram.
 Differently, when used to store probabilities and backoffs, the data structures implement a `score()` function that, given a text as input, computes the [perplexity](https://en.wikipedia.org/wiki/Perplexity) score of the text.